THE DIVINE FIRE

 The purification of the Lord’s people by Divine fire, by the fire of judgment, was announced by the Prophets.

-When the Lord shall have washed away the filth of the daughters of Zion, and shall have purged the blood [blood-guiltiness; bloodshed] of Jerusalem from the midst thereof by the spirit of judgment, and by the spirit of burning.
-(Isaiah 4:4)
+When the Lord has washed away the filth of the daughters of Zion, and purged the blood of Jerusalem from her midst, by the spirit of judgment and by the spirit of burning, (Isaiah 4:4)

-The Lord has promised to purge the filth and bloodguiltiness from the daughters of Zion by the spirit of judgment, and by the spirit of burning.
+Above, the blood refers to bloodshed and blood-guiltiness.
+The Lord has promised to purge the filth and blood-guiltiness from the daughters of Zion by the spirit of judgment, and by the spirit of burning.
 The spirit of judgment and burning are the baptism with fire announced by John the Baptist:

 The Lord Jesus will purge His threshing floor by baptizing His people with the fire of Divine judgment.
 This process has begun among those who are living close to the Lord.